Quantized Distributed Nonconvex Optimization Algorithms with Linear Convergence under the Polyak--${\L}$ojasiewicz Condition: Proof of Proposition

 For the third term in $V(k)$, it can be obtained that

-where the first equality holds due to Algorithm \ref{alg:A}; the second equality holds due to (\ref{barU}); the first inequality holds due to the Cauchy-Schwarz inequality and $\rho(\bm{K})=1$; the last inequality holds due to the Cauchy-Schwarz inequality.
+where the first equality holds due to (\ref{CptAlg2}); the second equality holds due to (\ref{Lemma1Aa}) and (\ref{Lemma1Bb}); the first inequality holds due to the Cauchy--Schwarz inequality and $\rho(\bm{K})=1$; the last inequality holds due to the Cauchy--Schwarz inequality.